-I am a postdoctoral researcher at the Department of Information Technology of Uppsala University where I am part of the Uppsala Social Robotics Lab directed by Dr. Ginevra Castellano.
+I am a postdoctoral researcher at the Department of Information Technology of Uppsala University where I am part of the Uppsala Social Robotics Lab directed by Prof. Ginevra Castellano.
 My background is multidisciplinary.
-I received a professional degree in Design from the Academy of the Arts and New Technologies (Rome, Italy) in 2007; a BA in Literature and Linguistics from the University of Roma Tre (Rome, Italy) in 2011, a MSc in Cognitive Science from the University of Siena (Siena, Italy) in 2013, and an Erasmus Mundus Joint Doctorate in Interactive and Cognitive Environments (ICE) – with a specialization in Assistive Technologies – from the Polytechnic University of Catalonia (UPC; Barcelona, Spain) and Eindhoven University of Technology (TU/e; Eindhoven, Netherlands) in 2018.
+I received a BA in Literature and Linguistics from the University of Roma Tre (Rome, Italy) in 2011, a MSc in Cognitive Science from the University of Siena (Siena, Italy) in 2013, and an Erasmus Mundus Joint Doctorate in Interactive and Cognitive Environments (ICE) – with a specialization in Assistive Technologies – from the Polytechnic University of Catalonia (UPC; Barcelona, Spain) and Eindhoven University of Technology (TU/e; Eindhoven, Netherlands) in 2018.

 Together with Prof. Robin Strand (head of VI2 division), Prof. Åsa Cajander (deputy head of division), and Dr. Ginevra Castellano, I am also co-organizing a series of events within our division to promote wellbeing in the work environment, which are funded through the WONDER project (you can find more about the project at this link).